On Versailles, Kidney Stones, and Dissonance

 Part I: Milo and the Lion

 I never cared much for the Palace of Versailles — all that suffocating excess topped with swarms of tourists.
-It’s like hot chocolate drowned in whipped cream — so sweet it hurts your teeth.
-But the gardens of Versailles?
+It’s like hot chocolate drowned in whipped cream: rich, cloying, and utterly exhausting.
+But the gardens?
 Yes, please.
-I could spend hours wandering through that sumptuous green labyrinth, half-convinced that some of the sculptures are watching me the moment I stop watching them.
+I could wander that green labyrinth for hours, half-convinced the sculptures start watching me the moment I stop watching them.

-One caught my eye this time: Milo of Croton by Pierre Puget (well, a copy — the original lives at the Louvre).
-It depicts the legendary Greek wrestler Milo in his twilight years, trying to split a tree trunk.
-According to legend, his hands got trapped in the wood, leaving him helpless and vulnerable — in this version, to a lion, who is literally biting his behind.
+One caught me this time: Milo of Croton by Pierre Puget (well, a copy — the original lives at the Louvre).
+The legendary Greek wrestler is shown in his twilight years, trying to split a tree trunk.
+According to the myth, his hands get trapped in the wood, leaving him helpless — in this version, to a lion who’s biting his behind.

 It’s dramatic, emotional — classic Baroque.
-But also?
-So darkly humorous.
-It’s as if Puget is saying, “One day you’re taming lions, the next they’re chewing your ass.”
+But also darkly funny, as if Puget were whispering, “One day you’re taming lions; the next, they’re chewing your ass.”
 I felt that.

-One day I was sprinting up the 222 stairs to Sacré-Coeur, no sweat.
-The next?
-I was doubled over in pain on a random Parisian sidewalk, disoriented and barely able to walk.
-And of course — it had to be a Saturday.
+One day, I was sprinting up the 222 stairs to Sacré-Cœur — no sweat.
+The next, I was doubled over on a Parisian sidewalk, clutching my side, disoriented, and, of course, it was Saturday.

-I managed to find a clinic (open till six, I was told).
-I made it by five, explaining to a cheery gentleman behind the counter my agony in agonizing French, and he made an earnest effort to speak English.
+I found a clinic (open till six, I was told).
+I made it by five, explaining to a cheery man behind the counter my agony in agonizing French.
+His English wasn’t much better.
 The part I understood — “All doctors gone.”
-Translation: I was out of luck.

-Wandering the streets again, my pain escalating, I stumbled toward a pack of cabs outside some swanky hotel, but they were all reserved.
+Wandering the streets again, pain mounting, I spotted a line of cabs outside a swanky hotel — all reserved.
 None would take me.

-A Soviet-era phrase from The Twelve Chairs echoed in my head: “Saving those who are drowning is the responsibility of those who are drowning.”
+A phrase from an old Soviet comedy floated up: “Saving those who are drowning is the responsibility of those who are drowning.”

-I walked into the hotel like I was staying there, and went Baroque—screaming that I was dying and needed a hospital.
+So I walked into the hotel like I belonged there — and went Baroque.
+I yelled that I was dying and needed a hospital.
 It worked.

 You see, as a psychotherapist (if you were wondering what else I do besides writing), I have a handful of quotes for moments like this.

-But I’ll tell you something — we can philosophize our way through just about anything, but pain?
-Pain doesn’t negotiate.
-That’s why all regimes — including seemingly democratic ones — have always used it to crush the human spirit.
+But pain doesn’t negotiate.
+That’s why tyrannies — even polite, democratic ones — always reach for it to break the human spirit.
 Years ago, I worked at the Marjorie Kovler Center for survivors of torture.
-If I learned anything there, it’s this: our capacity for cruelty is vast, but so is our capacity for compassion.
+If I learned anything there, it’s this: our capacity for cruelty is vast — and so is our capacity for compassion.

-Anyway, my pain wasn’t inflicted.
+My pain wasn’t inflicted.
 It came from within.
-And honestly, I was more afraid of spending the rest of my trip in bed than of passing the damn stone.
-So, I pleaded with my body — something that had worked for me in the past — and by morning, with some cursing (always helps), it passed.
+And honestly, I feared spending the rest of my trip in bed more than passing the damn stone.
+So, I pleaded with my body — vehemently — and by morning, with some cursing (always helps), it passed.

 By the next day, I felt like Milo in his prime again — sipping latte, quoting Woody Allen: “Life’s like Vegas.
 You’re up, you’re down, but in the end, the house always wins.
 Doesn’t mean you didn’t have fun.”

-And for a few days, I lived like nothing happened.
-Until I saw that sculpture again in Versailles, and remembered — boy, that lion is just waiting.
+For a few days, I lived as if nothing had happened — until I saw that sculpture again in Versailles, and remembered: the lion is always waiting.

 The museum was closing.
 It was time to go.
 I gave the gardens one last look.
 Power is fleeting.
 Wonder isn’t.